 The Port Authority will also continue to provide each employee with an equal opportunity to work in an environment free from harassment where they can contribute and remain productive.
 Harassment by supervisors or co-workers on the basis of race, color, religion, sex, national origin, age, disability, genetic information or any other federally protected category is an unlawful employment practice prohibited by the Port Authority.
 Harassment is defined as verbal or physical conduct interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
 Harassment based on race, color, or national origin includes ethnic or racial slurs and other verbal or physical conduct related to a person's race, color, or national origin.
 Sexual Harassment, which is specifically covered in Office Memorandum #12-02, includes unwelcome sexual advances, requests for sexual favors, and other verbal and physical conduct of a sexual nature.
 The Port Authority similarly prohibits harassment on the basis of sexual orientation or gender identification.
 Employees should also refer to the General Rules and Regulations for All Port Authority Employees regarding relations with fellow employees and the long-standing policy that employees can be disciplined with penalties up to and including termination from employment for engaging in conduct found to violate the General Rules.

-All employees and applicants are reminded that, if you believe you have been denied an equal employment opportunity or have been discriminated against or harassed based on your race, color, religion, sex, national origin, age, disability, genetic information or any other federally protected category, you should contact Stephanie Lewis-Desire, General Manager of the Port Authority's Office of EEO Compliance in the Human Resources Department (4 World Trade Center, 150 Greenwich Street, 16th Floor, New York, NY 10007, (212) 435-2845).
+All employees and applicants are reminded that, if you believe you have been denied an equal employment opportunity or have been discriminated against or harassed based on your race, color, religion, sex, national origin, age, disability, genetic information or any other federally protected category, you should contact the Port Authority's Office of EEO Compliance at (212) 435-6323 or (212) 435-6322, or send an email to [email protected].
 Further, each Department has designated a Department and/or Facility Employee Complaint Representative to provide an additional resource for employees to pursue concerning these highly sensitive issues.
 A list of the Employee Complaint Representatives is maintained on the Port Authority's e-Net on the web page of the Human Resources Department's Office of EEO Compliance.
 Alternatively, you may choose to discuss your concerns with your supervisor or manager or you may bypass your supervisor or manager and go directly to the next higher level(s) of authority within your department or the organization.
 Each complaint will be reviewed and a prompt, thorough and objective investigation will take place.
 Your complaint will be kept confidential to the extent possible.
 If, after investigation, the Port Authority believes that there has been a violation of its policy against discrimination and harassment, disciplinary action may be taken against the offender, up to and including termination of employment.
 Employees and applicants have the right to refer complaints, and to participate in the complaint process concerning violations of this policy, without being subjected to either intimidation or retaliation of any form.

 Managers and supervisors at all levels are also responsible for ensuring the effectiveness of this policy throughout the Port Authority.
 Thus, managers and supervisors are notified that their performance in implementing this policy will be formally measured, in the same manner through the performance appraisal process, as their performance of other Port Authority business objectives.
 Managers and supervisors need to understand both the purpose and application of this policy in order to enforce the policy objectives and to work with the Human Resources Department's Office of EEO Compliance to maintain an environment free from discrimination and harassment.
 The success of this Equal Employment Opportunity Policy will benefit the agency through fuller utilization and development of women, minorities and individuals with disabilities.